Jinjiang/vue-a11y-utils/README.md

 ## Why

-When you want to write a Vue app with full accessibility.
+When you write a Vue app with full accessibility.
 You may meet some issues frequently.
 For example:

 - Making sure the [W3C WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) roles & properties of each DOM element are set properly.
 - Controling the _focus_ and finish every use case elegantly only through _keyboard_.
 - Using a central [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to read messages right now in a screen reader.
 - Sometimes you need set a _ID reference_ or _ID reference list_ type aria attribute with _ID_ of another DOM element.
 But we don't use _ID_ in Vue to identify a DOM element right?

 Vue A11y Utils try to supply a group of utilities to help Vue developers finish these jobs easier.
-They are:

 ## Getting Started